Smart Home Security & How to Implement

-Light bulbs, switches, and plugs can all automated, too, as part of a smart home energy solution.
-Lights can turn off automatically when the homeowner leaves an app can be used to shut off the coffee pot forgotten about that morning.
+Light bulbs, switches, and plugs can all be automated, too, as part of a smart home energy solution.
+Lights can turn off automatically when the homeowner leaves, or an app can be used to shut off the coffee pot forgotten about that morning.

 Installing Smart Technology